Ezana1spu/Encryption-Project/README.md

 -Encrypts text files using a Caesar cipher with a provided key

-Decrypts text files using the same key
+-Decrypts text files using the same key

-Supports input from the user via CLI
+-Supports input from the user via CLI

-Handles both lowercase and uppercase letters
+-Handles both lowercase and uppercase letters

-Allows the user to specify the input file, output file for encryption, output file for decryption, and the encryption/decryption key via command line arguments
+-Allows the user to specify the input file, output file for encryption, output file for decryption, and the encryption/decryption key via command line arguments